JoelLeupp/cscollab/data_generation/README.md

 ## Virtual Environment

-Always run python code in the virutal environment of this directory
+Use *data_generation/* as the working directory and always run python code in the virutal environment of this directory

 ```{shell}
 virtualenv venv